shixun404/HPCDeepNeuralNetworks/README.md

 * Load $Ablock_{ik}, Bblock_{kj}$ into shared memory to accelerate.

 ### 2.3 Remove _warp conflicts_ (actually I am not sure about this) in kernel 1 and kernel 2:
-* Possible reasons: threads in same warp should load different data from memory to avoid conflicts.
+* Possible reasons: threads in same warp should load data from a same memory block to avoid serialization and satisfy **spatial locality**.
 ![alt text](fig/sgemm_2.png)